knightsUCF/SpaceGame/log.md

  We will want to create variety, and overwhelm the player with progression right away, so they do not get bored easily!!!

+Again the goal is to make a game that is like the Big Mac meal of games.
+So something quick, very easily accessible by people of all ages and creeds, something that shows off VR immediately.
+We would also like a short type of arcade gameplay, which people can use to introduce their friends to VR, because they don't want to just sit by ackwardly while their friends are in VR.
+So if they get a quick mega rush taste of VR, that will be enough to get them excited, and this will be a good proper party game people can use for a quick VR session.
+VR also wears on the user, so quick sessions are not a bad thing.

 Interesting things: